Friday, December 31, 2010

 An Architectural History of Social Networking

-In 1985, Stuart Brand was one of the founders of an online community called the Well.
+In 1985, Stewart Brand was one of the founders of an online community called the Well.
 As Rory reports, the Well provided "inspiring stories of the power of online communication, as its members used its forums to share their lives, their thoughts, and their passions - whether it be for obscure technology questions or discussions about the meaning of life".

 In the original Shearing Layers theory, the slowest-moving layer is known as Site.
 In the context of physical buildings, this is the geographical setting, the urban location, and the legally defined lot, whose boundaries and context outlast generations of ephemeral buildings [via Wikipedia].